bakame-php/dice-roller/README.md

 ```

 If the `Parser` is not able to parse the submitted dice annotation a `Bakame\DiceRoller\Exception` will be thrown.
-Last but not least, if you prefer using function you can simply call the `create` function defined in the `Bakame\DiceRoller` namespace as follow:
+Last but not least, if you prefer using functions you can call the `create` function alias defined in the `Bakame\DiceRoller` namespace as follow:

 ```php